Published by Dan Cunning on Feb 21, 2015

 self.token = SecureRandom.hex(64)

-break if Membership.where(token: token).empty?
+break if Membership.where(token:).empty?

 end